Henri Brocard: Later years

 In 1884 Brocard returned to France.
 He served with the Meteorological Commission in Montpellier before moving to Grenoble and lastly Bar-le-duc.
 He honorably retired from the French military in 1910 as a lieutenant colonel.
-His remaining two major publications were Notes de bibliographie des courbes géométriques (1897, 1899, published in two volumes) and the Courbes géométriques remarquables (1920, posthumous 1967, also published in two volumes) which was written in collaboration with T. Lemoyne.
+His remaining two major publications were Notes de bibliographie des courbes géométriques (1897, 1899, published in two volumes) and the Courbes géométriques remarquables (1920, posthumous 1967, also published in two volumes) which was written in collaboration with Timoléon Lemoyne.

 Brocard attended the International Congress of Mathematicians at Zurich in 1897, Paris in 1900, Heidelberg in 1904, Rome in 1908, Cambridge, England in 1912, and Strasbourg in 1920.

 Brocard spent the last years of his life in Bar-le-Duc.
 He was offered the presidency of Bar-le-Duc's Letters, Sciences, and Arts Society, of which he had been a longtime member and correspondent for several foreign academies of, but declined.
 He died on 16 January 1922 while on a trip to Kensington, London, England.